Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz

 In all other parameters, \GWsource\ sits in the locus of real events, away from the bulk of spurious ones.
 As noted by \cite{Nicholl2025}, the strongest discriminator between real and spurious GW detections arises from the $\sigma_{d_L}$/$d_L$~vs.~$d_L$ parameter space; here we find that real events tend to lie in the lower right of the figure, whereas most of the spurious detections lie in the upper left region. \GWsource\ also sits within the locus of NS-bearing events in terms of its localisation area per detector (we also note that the LVK skymap for this event conformed to the expected smooth `banana' shape; see Figure~\ref{FIG: Skymap}).
 Based on these considerations, it would be unsurprising if \GWsource\ was confirmed as a real astrophysical signal, and as such, we initiated our GW follow-up program with Pan-STARRS.

 We do note one surprising parameter from the low latency products.
 The chirp mass in \GWsource\ was reported to lie (with 100\% probability) in the $0.1 - 0.87$\,\msun\ bin.
 This parameter was not made public in low latency during O3, so we are unable to compare this to our control population of previous GW triggers.
-However, we highlight that for an equal-mass merger, the upper edge of this bin corresponds to a NS mass of $\simeq 1$\,\msun.
-This suggests that, if this source is confirmed to be astrophysically real and the low-latency chirp mass is reliable, at least one of the components has a mass $< 1$\,\msun.
+The constituent NS masses can be derived from the chirp mass ($\mathcal{M}$) via:

+where $m_1$ and $m_2$ are the heavier and lighter NS masses, respectively.
+Expressing the mass of the lighter NS in terms of fractional mass of the heavier NS (\ie, $m_2 = \eta \cdot m_1$, where $0 < \eta \leq 1$), and rearranging gives: